linuxsimba/linuxsimba.github.io/_source/_posts/2016-02-06-mirantis-fuel-vagrant-libvirt.md

   - openstack
 ---

+>Ran into a few problems along the way.
+But the setup, nearly completed.
+The OS and Openstack installation took a really long time.
+Like 1 hour.
+Got a [couple of blog posts](/mirantis.html) documenting what problems were encountered.
+Hopefully this last problem is all that is left.
+Its an error saying the setup cannot find its public VIPs.
+So a redesign of the topology is required.
+Thought the current simplified topology would be enough to complete an install but it needs just a little more.

 [Mirantis Fuel](https://wiki.openstack.org/wiki/Fuel) is a bare-metal installer for OpenStack.
 Mirantis provides a way to virtualize the [setup using